 When you learn English in a language school you are taught how to speak and write ‘proper’ English.
 Slang terms are not part of a conventional English course.

 The big surprise hits you when you visit an English speaking country and hear strange expressions and slang you’ve never heard before.

 Because of the large size of the country, it’s no surprise that Canadian slang throughout Canada varies.
 All of the lingo mentioned here I either use myself or have heard it being used.
-Some terms are typical Canadian, others are used in other English speaking countries as well.
+Some terms are typically Canadian, and others are used in other English speaking countries as well.

 The guide is meant for travellers to Canada to introduce you to common Canadian slang.
-Try it out with the locals and you will make friends real fast!
+Try it out with the locals and you will make friends really fast!